Where to stay outside of Yosemite National Park.

 Besides the incredible adventures in Yosemite, you will find more exciting things to do at Bass Lake, such as boating, paddleboarding, hiking, and mountain biking.

-You’re just minutes away from charming boutique shops, local restaurants, and markets with even more options in the nearby town of Oakhurst.
+You’re just minutes away from boutique shops, local restaurants, and markets with even more options in the nearby town of Oakhurst.

 Lodging options in Bass Lake include cozy lakeside resorts, vacation rentals with unbeatable lake views, and peaceful campgrounds.